 Reprinted to film for the first time in over 50 years, 640 images from the Robert “Lucky” Johns collection illustrated the vivid world of gay Pittsburgh in living color.
 8 carousels lead you on a path of public memory through the clubs, the picnics, and the pageantry.
 As the projectors whirl, mixtapes from the DJ’s fill the room, and images cover the gallery walls.

 As June came to a close, over 1,000 visitors poured through the doors to remember and reimagine a lesser told life of the American rust belt.
 Rummaging through membership cards, magazines, and t-shirts, former patrons of the clubs became reacquainted with the ephemera that had unassumingly made up a night at Lucky’s.
 Often with artifacts of their own in hand, visitors came prepared to contribute their side of the story.
 Speaking alongside the rotating carousels, their memories illuminated an obscure history.
 As each story identified a different perspective, the 2-dimensional record of life after dark, became a rich and complex history of a Pittsburgh institution.
-In particular, narration by transgender club patrons fleshed out the barebones record of slides labeled “Drag Show.”
+In particular, narration by transgender club patrons fleshed out the barebones record of slides labeled “Drag Show,” and contributed to an article by Harrison Apple published in Transgender Studies Quarterly’s first Archives issue.

 Just as Lucky’s camera had a physically limited lens, his representation of gay Pittsburgh nightlife was limited in scope.
-Throughout the exhibition, the absence of people of color in his slide collection – with the exception of African-American performers – was conspicuous.
-African-American visitors who experienced the segregated geography of Pittsburgh first hand were able to articulate how various social circles weaved in and out frame.
+Throughout the exhibition, the overwhelmingly representation of white club members – with the exception of African-American performers – was a touchstone to discuss how how various social circles weaved in and out frame, reflecting the ongoing patterns of segregation and racism in Pittsburgh.

 Out of the exhibition, we’ve developed new perspectives on Pittsburgh’s twilight world, as well as the means to ensure its preservation.
 Through an exhibition catalog available in print and online, we’re continuing to re-inscribe Pittsburgh with a queer history.